 Administrative Law focuses on interactions with governmental institutions.
 It includes government regulation, legislation, rulemaking, and relationships with public owners.

-Virtually all governmental bodies, whether they are federal, state, or local, have their own sets of procedures and practices for processing applications, making claims, developing laws, obtaining grants, etc. Understanding and complying with these requirements is essential to pursuing matters before these bodies.
+Virtually all governmental bodies, whether they are federal, state, or local, have their own sets of procedures and practices for processing applications, making claims, developing laws and regulations, obtaining grants, etc. Understanding and complying with these requirements is essential to pursuing matters before these bodies.
 There is also a significant substantive component to administrative law.
-Highly regulated fields include environmental protection, healthcare, and professional licensing, among others.
+Highly regulated fields include environmental protection, energy, banking, transportation, healthcare, and professional licensing, among many others.
 Understanding and applying principles of administrative law are critical to effectively representing clients in these fields.
 Administrative law is also important in interactions with government in its proprietary capacity, e.g., eminent domain, real estate development, contracts, construction.

 Lawyers who do administrative or regulatory law work in law firms, in corporations, and in government agencies.
 Because they work with complex regulations, they must be attentive to details.
 Other skills, such as negotiation skills, writing, and oral communications are also important.